Using masks to fight COVID-19

 It is believed that masks may be effective in reducing the amount of virus in the community if people who are infected with COVID-19 wear masks to protect others.
 However at present, there is no verifiable scientific evidence to substantiate the effectiveness of face masks.

-However, the Centre for Disease Control in the United States have advised that people should wear face coverings in public places where social distancing measures are 'difficult to maintain'.
 There are some points to consider if you want to use a face mask at this time.

 - Before fitting your face mask, wash your hands thoroughly for at least 20 seconds with soap and water.
 Alternatively use a hand sanitiser containing at least 60% alcohol.
 As a rough guide, as you wash your hands sing 'Happy Birthday' twice.